node-prism/arc/README.md

 `find`, `update` and `remove` accept a `QueryOptions` object.

+When providing query options, the documents are not actually mutated in the database.
+The aggregation effect that they have is only applied to the returned documents.
+In other words, the primary function of query options is aggregation.

 ```typescript
 {
   /** When true, attempts to deeply match the query against documents. */